Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The Class CachedDrawingInfo is used to indicate if the DrawingInfo object is captured as part of the binary I3S representation.

-See [cached drawing info](docs/1.6/cachedDrawingInfo.cmn.md) for more details.
+See [cached drawing info](docs/1.6/cachedDrawingInfo.cmn.md) for more details Integrated Mesh and 3D object scene layer.

 ### 3dNodeIndexDocument